Milan Metro Line 3

-Line 3 (Linea Tre in Italian, also known as M3) is an underground line in Milan, Italy.
+Line 3 is an underground line in Milan, Italy.
 This line is part of the Milan Metro and operated by ATM.
 Construction began in 1981 in order to be ready for the 1990 Football World Cup.
 It is also called the Yellow Line (Linea Gialla) as identified by its yellow signage.

 The line connects the southeastern suburb of San Donato Milanese to the northwestern area of the city, travelling through the city centre.
 It is 17.1 km long and has 21 stations.

 History

 Inside an original line M3 train.

 The proposal for a third metro line was approved by the municipal government of Milan in 1977.
 The route was chosen based on a study of main traffic routes in previous years.
 The final projected route was presented in early 1981.
 Works on the new line began on 8 September in the same year.

 The first section, from Centrale to Duomo opened on 3 May 1990, just in time for the beginning of the World Cup.
-However, only a shuttle service was active between the two terminus.
-The line was extended to Porta Romana at the end of the year.
+However, only a shuttle service was active between the two terminus, as the entire central section (of which Duomo was a part of) has tracks on two different levels, making communications impossible between the two.
+At the end of the year the line was extended to Porta Romana, where it became possible to have switches between the tracks and start regular (non-shuttle) service.

 New extensions to Sondrio to the north and to San Donato to the south opened on 12 May 1991.

 Further extensions of the new line happened slowly in the following years.
 Zara station was inaugurated only on 16 December 1995 and Maciachini on 8 December 2003.
 The last extension (Maciachini-Comasina) opened in early 2011.